Hapaxia/SelbaWard/readme.md

 A collection of SFML drawables
 by Hapax (http://github.com/Hapaxia)

-Current contents: Line, Sprite 3D, Spinning Card, Bitmap Font
+Current contents: Line, Sprite 3D, Spinning Card, Bitmap Text (and Bitmap Font)
 More to come...

 For information, view the [Wiki].